Introduction to Data Visualization

 In this graph depicting the proportion of food items ordered after 9 pm, it is easy to estimate the percentage belonging to Ice Cream — 25%.
 However, after slight modification, it is no longer possible to easily ascertain the percentage of orders going for ice creams.

-Although the percentage of ice creams is still the same at 25%.
-It is difficult to understand from the diagram above.
-In the previous diagram, it was easy to guess the percentage because the shade for ice cream began at 6 o’ clock position and stretched till the 9 o’ clock position.
-As our eyes are trained to see the clocks at 12, 3, 6 and 9 — a pie chart is also more easy to interpret if its regions adhere to the 4 clock positions.
+Although the percentage of ice creams is still the same at 25%, it is difficult to understand from the diagram above.
+In the previous diagram, it was easy to guess the percentage because the shade for ice cream began at the 6 o’clock position and stretched till the 9 o’clock position.
+As our eyes are trained to see the clocks at 12, 3, 6, and 9 — a pie chart is also easier to interpret if its regions adhere to the 4 clock positions.
 An avid pie chart supporter would come forward and suggest that this problem could easily be avoided by using labels and marking the percentage against each region.

 Perfect, you’d say.
 But then I ask you — Now that we have attached the names of the items along with the values, how is the pie chart above different from the table below:

-The leaner and much more elegant alternative to the pie chart is the bar chart, that is able to express all that the pie says and much more, without making a mess of labels and legends.
+The leaner and much more elegant alternative to the pie chart is the bar chart, which is able to express all that the pie says and much more without making a mess of labels and legends.

 Sankey Diagram of the energy flow and distribution of a typical IT employee.